distribution/distribution/docs/insecure.md

 ## Troubleshoot insecure registry

-This sections lists some common failures and how to recover from them.
+This section lists some common failures and how to recover from them.

 ### Failing...